alexa-whitney/ACS4310-Friendships-Audio-Viz/README.md

 ## Introduction

-This project uses JavaScript and HTML5 Canvas to analyze the frequency data of the song "Friendships" by Pascal Letoublon and create a real-time visualization of the audio.
+This project uses JavaScript and HTML5 Canvas to analyze the frequency data of the song "Friendships" by Pascal Letoublon and create a real-time "static channel equalizer" visualization of the audio.

 ## Questions Answered by the Visualization